-Not all medical billing is created equal, and neurology is proof of that.
-Unlike more straightforward specialties, billing for neurodiagnostics requires a deep understanding of time-based codes, complex modifiers, and strict documentation rules for procedures ranging from sleep studies to evoked potentials.
-A general biller simply can’t keep up with the constant changes and payer-specific requirements, which leads to errors, denials, and lost revenue.
-Your practice’s financial health depends on this specialized knowledge.
-This is why expert neurology medical billing services for neurodiagnostic procedures are not a luxury, but a necessity.
-Let’s break down what makes this specialty so unique and how to ensure you’re getting it right.
+Not all medical billing is created equal, and neurology is proof.
+Unlike more straightforward specialties, billing for neurodiagnostics involves a maze of time-based codes, complex modifiers, and strict documentation rules.
+A general biller simply can’t keep up with the constant payer-specific changes.
+This leads to frustrating errors, denials, and lost revenue that directly impacts your practice’s financial health.
+That’s why specialized neurology medical billing isn’t a luxury, but a necessity.
+It’s the key to ensuring you are paid fully and promptly for your expert work.

 Key Takeaways